jcaip/jcaip.github.io/_posts/2016-07-15-Genetic-Algorithm.md

         '1111' : '2',
 }
 ```

-This is the encoding that I used.
-As you can see, there were some extra encodings that I just made go to 1, 2
-The next thing to do is to randomly create the sample population.
+The next thing to do is to randomly create chromsomes for our population.
 To do this, I used this line of code

 ```python
 for i in range(0,popSize):
     s = bin(random.randint(0, math.pow(2, 4*expLength)))[2:].zfill(4*expLength);
 ```

-Basically it creates a random number from 0 to 2^36, and then calls bin() on the output, which returns something like 0b01001010010, from which we just grab the binary bit and then right fill with 0's to ensure they are all the same length
+Basically it creates a random number from 0 to 2^36, and then calls bin() on the output, which returns something like 0b01001010010, from which we just grab the binary bits and then right fill with 0's to ensure all outputs are the same length.

 ### Determining the fitness of an individual.

-Basically, I checked if the string evaluated to a valid expression - if otherwise the fitness score was 0.
+I first checked if the string evaluated to a valid expression - otherwise the fitness score was 0.
 If the string was a valid expression, then the function evaluates the expression and then uses this function to determine the fitness

-*Fitness: 1/(currentEvaluation-target)*
+$$Fitness = \frac{1}{evalutation - target$$

 ```python
 def evaluateChromosome(bitstring):